Landlords and tenants rights after an emergency

-If you rent your home and it has been damaged by flooding, immediately advise your agent or landlord.
+If you rent your home and it was damaged by flooding, storm or bushfire, you should contact your agent or landlord immediately.

-If the home is wholly or partially uninhabitable because of flood or water damage you can either:
+If the home is wholly or partially uninhabitable because of damage you can either:

-- give notice that you wish to end the tenancy, or
+- give notice that you wish to end the tenancy

 - maintain the tenancy and make a written agreement with your landlord to waive the rent while the property is uninhabitable.

-For more information on the rights of tenants and landlords after floods, visit NSW Fair Trading.
+For more information on the rights of tenants and landlords, visit NSW Fair Trading.

-If the home you are renting needs urgent repairs after flooding, your managing agent or landlord should attend to these repairs as soon as possible.
+The home you are renting may need urgent repairs after a disaster.
+Your managing agent or landlord should attend to these repairs as soon as possible.

 Your landlord must pay for reasonable costs up to $1000 within 14 days of your notice.

 If the repairs are not urgent, the tenant and the landlord should agree to a timetable for repairs.

 If the tenant moves out temporarily or continues living in the property, the rent should be waived or reduced.